John Moncur

 “With Swindon going down, I wanted to move.
 I had no doubt about it.
 I knew throughout the back end of that 1993/94 season that there were a couple of clubs interested.”

 It may have been West Ham where Moncur ended up playing his football, but the story could have been written so differently for the midfielder.
-Firm interest from the other side of London meant Moncur could have been competing on the other side of the capital.
+Firm interest from the other side of London meant Moncur could have been competing elsewhere in the capital.

 A fortnight’s summer holiday in Italy, scheduled as a well-earned break, ended up becoming the setting for the biggest decision of Moncur’s career.